Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Related Work

 \section{Related Work}

-\mypara{Static analysis of Jupyter Notebooks} Yang et al.~\cite{yang2022data} proposed a static data-flow analysis technique to detect data leakage bugs in Jupyter Notebooks.
+\Comment{ \mypara{Static analysis of Jupyter Notebooks} Yang et al.~\cite{yang2022data} proposed a static data-flow analysis technique to detect data leakage bugs in Jupyter Notebooks.
 Drobnjakovi{\'c} et al.~\cite{drobnjakovic2024abstract} developed NBLYZER, an abstract interpretation-based approach to prove the absence of data leakages in notebooks.
 Liblit et al.~\cite{liblit2023shifting} identified six static analysis rules to detect various defects in notebooks such as invalid execution order of cells, and misuses of common deep learning library APIs.
-Unlike these works, \tool focuses on dynamic validation of Jupyter Notebooks that can potentially detect regression bugs.
+Unlike these works, \tool focuses on dynamic detection of regression bugs in Notebooks. }

-\looseness=-1 \mypara{Dynamic analysis tools for Jupyter Notebooks} Many prior techniques improve the executability and reproducibility of Jupyter Notebooks.
+\mypara{Dynamic analysis of Jupyter Notebooks} Many prior techniques improve the executability and reproducibility of Jupyter Notebooks.
 Snifferdog~\cite{wang2021restoring} automatically infers correct library dependencies for Jupyter Notebooks.
 Osiris~\cite{wang2020restoring} identifies possibly correct execution orders of Jupyter Notebook cells that reproduce the correct results.
-NBSAFETY~\cite{macke2020fine} combines dynamic and static analyses to identify unsafe cell executions, such as out-of-order executions, often caused by interactive nature of notebooks. \tool plays a complementary role to these tools by automatically generating assertions that can detect regression bugs.
+NBSAFETY~\cite{macke2020fine} combines dynamic and static analyses to identify unsafe cell executions, such as out-of-order executions. \tool plays a complementary role to these tools by automatically generating assertions that can detect regression bugs.

-\mypara{Empirical analysis of notebooks} Robinson et al.~\cite{robinson2022error} performed an exploratory study to observe how student users debug various issues in notebooks, and found a set of seven debugging strategies with varying success rates.
-Chattopadhyay et al.~\cite{chattopadhyay2020s} interviewed data scientists and software engineers who use notebooks and identified several pain points, which included difficulty in debugging and reproducibility of results.
-De Santana et al.~\cite{de2022bug} analyzed numerous GitHub commits and StackOverflow posts to identify common sources of bugs in Jupyter Notebooks.
-The assertions generated by \tool can potentially improve the quality and debuggability of notebooks by pinpointing faulty code cells.
+\mypara{Empirical analysis of notebooks} Robinson et al.~\cite{robinson2022error} studied how student users debug various issues in notebooks\Comment{, and found seven debugging strategies with varying success rates}.
+Chattopadhyay et al.~\cite{chattopadhyay2020s} interviewed \Comment{data scientists and software engineers who use notebooks} various notebook users and identified several pain points, which included difficulty in debugging and reproducibility of results.
+De Santana et al.~\cite{de2022bug} analyzed numerous GitHub commits/StackOverflow posts to identify common sources of bugs in Jupyter Notebooks. \toolgen's generated assertions can potentially improve the quality and debuggability of notebooks.